Evaguy/346_Documentation/Labo_Flask/Labo_Flask_EN.md

 Finally, you'll need to click on "**Save**", down the page, to create this inbound rule.

 Now, we're ready to connect to our virtual machine using SSH !
-I'm going to use Ubuntu 22.04.5 LTS on Windows, using WSL2, for this documentation, The handling may be different if you use PowerShell, for example.
+I'm going to use Ubuntu 22.04.5 LTS on Windows, using WSL2, for this documentation.
+The handling may be different if you use PowerShell, for example.
 And I'll connect to my virtual machine, which is a Debian 12 virtual machine.

+[//]: <> (I don't think the "~/.ssh/" is "provided" with every WSL distro.
+I've remembered that I had to run the SSH command at least once for it to show...
+Will need to fix that.)
 Firstly, move your private SSH key, which normally you've download it at the end of the configuration of your virtual machine, in the folder "~/.ssh/" on Ubuntu.
 To reduce errors, I've renamed my key : "**id_rsa.pem**".
 ![Folder in WSL](img/ssh_key_name.png)